OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ### What's gone well/what's enticing about offering open data curriculum
 - Collaboration among libraries.
 DEMS2, DEMS9.
+- Participating helps libraries clarify the role of open data in future work.
+DEMS1
+- Open data basics was an especially successful class.
+DEMS1
 - Curriculum is solid and can be tailored to audience.
 DEMS9.
 - Staff are extremely enthusiastic and positive when they attend training, and staff attend in large numbers.
 DEMS5.

 ### Challenges in hosting open-data classes/concerns about investing in open data curriculum
 - Outreach/marketing is critical, but time-consuming and difficult to do effectively.
 DEMS5
+- Difficult to think of target user groups in the library's area -- lack of academic institutions, businesses or other user groups that might want to use primary sources to answer research questions.
+DEMS1
 - Low attendance at classes for the public, especially relative to marketing effort.
-DEMS9, ND5.
+DEMS9, ND5, DEMS1.
+- Attendees had very specific issues to pursue, vs. general interest.
+DEMS1
+- Open data isn't always easy to distinguish from other reference sources, some of which provide more context and (helpful, high-quality) interpretation.
+DEMS1
 - Classes lay the foundation for future questions, which may take a while to evolve, but access is the first step toward literacy.
 (People need some education -- a "little hook" -- as a foundation for having further questions, DEMS9 said.
 As open data publishing evolves and provides more context and narrative (e.g., publishing an article about the hot public topic of potholes, then providing user-friendly links to data on the righthand side), more people will be interested in open data, DEMS9 said.)
 DEMS9, DEMS5.

+### Open data's unique strengths as a resource.
+- Source when no other source has built the answer already.
+DEMS1
+- Open to interpretation, queries and visualization.
+DEMS8
+- A tool for fostering critical thinking.
+DEMS1, DEMS2.
+- A means of vetting or inspecting others' conclusions and interpretations.
+DEMS1

 ### Users are interested in data to solve problems, but they also want to have fun or be amazed by something cool.
 - The historic trees dataset.
 DEMS2a/Will S.